scalamolecule/molecule-web/content/developer/transformation.md

 # Macro transformation

+Molecule performs a series of transformation of the molecules we write so that they in the end become a Datomic query:

 ### 1. Source code

-A little more elaborate molecule like
+To find southern media communities we could make the following molecule
 ```scala
 Community.name.`type`("twitter" or "facebook_page")
   .Neighborhood.District.region("sw" or "s" or "se")
 ```
-is at compile time taken through a series of various abstraction transformations by Molecule macros.

-### 2. Model
+### 2. Model AST

-Our source code is pattern matched element by element and abstracted to a Model of `Atoms` and `Bonds`:
+The source code of our molecule is then pattern matched element by element in order to create an abstracted Model of `Atom`s and `Bond`s:

 ```scala
 Model(List(